How Important Is

 Most of us may be spending money on unnecessary expenses without realizing it.
 Restaurant meals, impulse buys from Amazon, and monthly gym memberships that you barely use – these are all examples of expenses that can be limited to help you set aside more money for your savings.

 From the net worth and budgeting exercises, identify expenses that could be substituted with cheaper options to help you cut back on spending.
 For example, reduce restaurant meals and start cooking more at home.
-If you have difficulty doing this, try to ask yourself if the items or services you’re spending money on things that bring you value or enjoyment.
+If you have difficulty doing this, try to ask yourself if the items or services you’re spending money on bring you value or enjoyment.
 If it doesn’t, then it might be time to eliminate it from your budget.

 Plan with the Future In Mind